 The one officer who did pursue the truth was then-Capt.
 Richard Scott, now a major, who had been assigned within 24 hours of Tillman's death to investigate the fratricide.
 His report, submitted May 10, 2004, concluded that possible criminal actions occurred.
 It was never officially accepted.
 He later testified that witnesses had been allowed, in subsequent Pentagon investigations, to change their testimony as to key details in the shooting.

 As the Tillman family put it in a statement Monday: "The Army continues to deny the family and the public ... access to the original investigation and the sworn statements from that (Scott) investigation. ...
 His investigation contained the unaltered statements, taken when memories were still fresh, by witnesses to the events surrounding Pat's death.
+We know ... that more than one of the original statements was altered, after Capt.
+Scott's investigation 'disappeared.'
+This is not a misstep.
+It is evidence tampering."

 The family scorned the inspector general's conclusion of "missteps."
 "The characterization of criminal negligence, professional misconduct, battlefield incompetence, concealment and destruction of evidence, deliberate deception, and conspiracy to deceive, are not 'missteps.'
 These actions are malfeasance."